 For most of us, our digital lives are secured by passwords.
 According to research conducted by Purdue University’s International Center for Biometrics Research, the inherent weakness of passwords is becoming blatantly apparent.
 Researchers here envision an IT world where passwords are no longer the norm.

 The adoption of facial recognition technology at Japan’s Universal Studios, a theme park that receives more than 8 million guests annually, improved quality of experience for guests, and cut costs for the company.
 The new access control system replaced a manual process of taking guest photos, printing membership cards, and then checking each guest and card every time they attended the park.
-The previous system was inefficient, very labor intensive and time consuming, causing long wait times for cardholders.
+The previous system was inefficient, very labor-intensive and time-consuming, causing long wait times for cardholders.
 The new system involves studio passes with imprinted Quick Response (QR) codes.
-At the entrance visitors register their facial photos into the park’s database.
-During subsequent visits, guests simply tap a reader with their annual passes and turn their face toward the recognition monitor at the front gate -the entire process taking about one second.
-Not only are guest wait times at the park entrance dramatically reduced, Universal Studios Japan has cut their operating costs by 30% since the new technology installation.
-While biometric technology may not be the best solution for every company, it is a burgeoning technology with obvious benefits not only for improved security, but convenience, and overall efficiency - yet another innovation for tech savvy individuals and businesses to consider.
+At the entrance, visitors register their facial photos into the park’s database.
+During subsequent visits, guests simply tap a reader with their annual passes and turn their faces toward the recognition monitor at the front gate -the entire process taking about one second.
+Not only are guest wait times at the park entrance dramatically reduced, but Universal Studios Japan has also cut their operating costs by 30% since the new technology installation.
+While biometric technology may not be the best solution for every company, it is a burgeoning technology with obvious benefits not only for improved security, but for convenience, and overall efficiency – yet another innovation for tech-savvy individuals and businesses to consider.

 Let’s talk about your business needs and figure out the best solution.
 Just fill in this form and get a free individual proposal from your personal manager.